emanuel-sol/Parallax-Design/README.md

-# Parallax-Design
+# parallax-tech
-A basic markup for a parallax website
+A basic demo for a parallax website

+## Getting Started
+Simply go to emanuel-sol.github.io/parallax-tech to view this website